 Purchasing Power: Women and the Rise of Canadian Consumer Culture

-Exploring the roots of Canadian consumer culture, this book uncovers the meanings that Canadians have historically attached to consumer goods.
-Focusing on white women during the early twentieth century, it reveals that for thousands of Canadians between the 1890s and World War II, consumption was about not only survival, but also civic expression.
+Exploring the roots of Canadian consumer culture, Purchasing Power uncovers the meanings that Canadians have attached to consumer goods.
+Focusing on women during the early twentieth century, it reveals that for thousands of Canadians between the 1890s and World War II, consumption was about not only survival, but also civic expression.

 - Series: Studies in Gender and History

 "Drawing on rich archival research, Donica Belisle has written a fascinating consumer history of Canada, focusing on women’s contributions before World War Two.
 This well-written study explores the links between citizenship and consumption, detailing the ways that white British practices were normalized as "Canadian" and the role that women played in the formation of white Canadian nationalism in the early twentieth century.
 Belilse’s work offers a more nuanced understanding of the periodization of North American consumer society.
 Analyzing twentieth-century women’s "prosumer" activities such as cooking, sewing, and knitting, as well as diverse Canadian women’s efforts on behalf of consumer-oriented social movements, Belisle demonstrates the centrality of consumption to Canada’s cultural, economic, and political life.
 Her book is a welcome addition to recent scholarship that is working toward breaking down the artificial barriers between consumption and production."

 Vicki Howard, University of Essex, United Kingdom, author of From Main Street to Mall: The Rise and Fall of the American Department Stores (Penn Press, 2015).

 Author InformationDonica Belisle is an associate professor in the Department of History at the University of Regina.